cecmahumane/reddit-client/README.md

 ### What I learned

 This was the first time I had implemented CSS grid in a project.
 I used it on the reddit feed items to make the organization of the content dynamic and consistent.
-This was also my first time using the Redux Toolkit Query.
-I'm happy I got it to work.

 ```css